 Fig. 2.
-Vocabulary composition (measured by the ASL-CDI) of the cases and typically developing two-year-old deaf children.^a
+Vocabulary composition (measured by the ASL-CDI) of the cases and typically developing two-year-old deaf children.a a Normative data for two-year-olds from Anderson and Reilly (2002).

 Spontaneous language samples

 The CDI is limited in size and range of vocabulary that it tests so it was important to cross-validate our results using a different method.
 To explore the adolescents' linguistic abilities beyond the scope of the CDI we analyzed their spontaneous signing.